WHAT’S YOUR DAY JOB?

 Yup.
 It’s pretty much all me.
 I built the site myself, & write, photograph, picture edit and post everything on LLG.
 I do occasionally run guest posts from other writers, bloggers & editors, but it’s always at my discretion, & they are always clearly marked.

-Now that LLG is my full-time job, I do have some help from Team LLG.
-That’s my Executive Assistant and all-round superwoman Emily Cunningham, who runs my office, life and well, everything, & who can be contacted at Emily [at] libertylondongirl.com, and my extraordinary agents at literary & talent agency Curtis Brown.
-Richard Gibb in Presenters handles all my commercial collaborations, PAs, and endorsements, and Gordon Wise is my literary agemt.
+Now that LLG is my full-time job, I do have admin help from Team LLG.
+That’s my Executive Assistant and all-round superwoman Emily Cunningham, who runs my office, life and well, everything, & who can be contacted at Emily [at] libertylondongirl.com.
+Katie Bowkett helps out at London Fashion Week, and my extraordinary agents at literary & talent agency Curtis Brown keep me sane.
+That’s Richard Gibb in Presenters, who handles all my commercial collaborations, PAs, and endorsements, and Gordon Wise, who is my literary agent.

 I shot approximately 75% of the photography on LLG using a little digital point & shoot Panasonic Lumix DMC-FS5 with a Leica lens until April 2010.
 Would I recommend the Panasonic?
 No, not particularly, but it did the job.
 After that I used a brilliant little Canon Ixus, and then a Canon G12.
-I now shoot on a Canon Rebel/6D DSLR, and also on my Samsung SIII phone.
-The other 10% of images are from publicists, retailers or stock.
+I now shoot on a Canon Rebel/6D DSLR, and also on my Samsung SIII phone, and sometimes on my Blackberry Z10.
+The other 5% of images are from publicists, retailers or stock.

 If you believe we have used an image in error please contact us at contact [at] libertylondongirl.com